jhoodsmith/simple_log_counter/README.md

 This is a command line tool for counting both unique and non-unique visits to individual web pages given a log file.

-Each record of the log file is on a new line and each line is composed of two fields for page visited and IP address of visitor.

 ## Design Thinking

 ### Building a Unix Tool